PulseWaves/Specification/specification.rst

 Global Parameters:
   This is a bit field used to specify global properties about the file.

-Scan ID:
+Scan Index:
   If this file contains the pulses from a single scan, this field should contain the flight line number, the drive path ID, or the scan site identifier.

 Project ID (GUID data):
   These four fields describe a Globally Unique IDentifier (GUID) to identify a project.
 These fields are at the discretion of processing software.
 They should be the same for all files associated with a unique project.
-By assigning a Project ID and using a unique Scan ID for every scan of the project, every pulse can be uniquely identified.
+By assigning a Project ID and using a unique Scan Index for every scan of the project, every pulse can be uniquely identified.

 System Identifier:
   This information is ASCII data describing the hardware sensor that collected or the process that generated the pulse records in this file.
 If the character data is less than 64 characters, the remaining data must be null.